adeyem1Ekund4/Photonic-Team/opencv-camera-project/README.md

    python srcs/components/camera/camera_test.py

-Press 'q' to quit the application.
+Press 'q' or 'Ctrl/Cmd+C' to quit the application.
 The detected target coordinates will be saved in a file named target_coordinates.txt